Prediction risk for the horseshoe regression: Prediction risk for the global and horseshoe regressions

 Alternatively, the solution can be directly obtained from Equation (\ref{eq:risk}) by taking $d_i=\lambda_i=1$ for all $i$ and by setting $\tau^{\star} = \argmin_\tau \sum_{i=1}^{n} SURE_i$.
 It is perhaps interesting to note that this ``optimal'' ridge estimate, where the tuning parameter is allowed to depend on the data, is no longer linear in $\hat\alpha$.
 In fact, the optimal solution $\alpha^\star$ can be seen to be closely related to the James--Stein estimate of $\alpha$ and its risk can therefore be quantified using the risk bounds on the James--Stein estimate.
 As expected due to the global nature of ridge regression, the relative shrinkage $\alpha_i^\star/\hat\alpha_i$ of the optimal solution only depends on $\vert\hat\alpha\vert^2= \sum_{i=1}^{n} \hat \alpha_i^2$ but not on the individual components of $\hat\alpha$.
 Theorem 1 of \citet{casella1982limit} shows that

 Consequently, if $\vert \alpha \vert^2/n \to c$ as $n\to\infty$ then the James--Stein estimate satisfies

 Thus, $\alpha^\star$ offers large benefits over the least squares estimate $\hat\alpha$ for small $c$ but it is practically equivalent to the least squares estimate for large $c$.
 The prediction risk of the least squares estimate for $p>n$ is simply $2n\sigma^2$, or an average component-specific risk of $2\sigma^2$.
-We show that when true $\alpha_i = 0$, the component-specific risk bound of the horseshoe shrinkage regression is less than $2\sigma^2$.
-We have the following result. \begin{theorem} Let $D= I$ and let the global shrinkage parameter in the horseshoe regression be $\tau^2 = 1$.
-When true $\alpha_i =0$, an upper bound of the component-wise risk of the horseshoe regression is $1.75\sigma^2< 2\sigma^2$. \end{theorem} A proof can be found in Appendix~\ref{app:riskgl}.
+We first show that when true $\alpha_i = 0$, the component-specific risk bound of the horseshoe shrinkage regression with a fixed $\tau=1$ (i.e., the case of purely local shrinkage) is less than $2\sigma^2$.
+We have the following result. \begin{theorem} (Prediction risk for the purely local horseshoe regression).
+Let $D= I$ and let the global shrinkage parameter in the horseshoe regression be $\tau^2 = 1$.
+When true $\alpha_i =0$, an upper bound of the component-wise risk of the purely local horseshoe regression is $1.75\sigma^2< 2\sigma^2$. \end{theorem} A proof can be found in Appendix~\ref{app:riskgl}.
 The proof uses the fact that the actual risk can be obtained by computing the expectation of SURE.
 We split the domains of integration into three distinct regions and use the bounds on SURE from Theorems~\ref{th:large} and~\ref{th:small}, as appropriate.

 When true $\alpha_i$ is large enough, a consequence of Theorem~\ref{th:large} is that the component-specific risk for global-local shrinkage regression is $2\sigma^2$.
 This is because SURE in this case is almost surely equal to $2\sigma^2$ and $\hat\alpha_i$ is concentrated around true $\alpha_i$.
-Therefore, it is established that if only a few components of true $\alpha$ are large and the rest are zero in such a way that $\vert\alpha\vert^2/n$ is large, then the global-local horseshoe regression outperforms ridge regression in terms of predictive risk.
+Therefore, it is established that if only a few components of true $\alpha$ are large and the rest are zero in such a way that $\vert\alpha\vert^2/n$ is large, then the horseshoe regression with fixed $\tau=1$ outperforms ridge regression in terms of predictive risk.
 The benefit arises from a lower risk for the $\alpha_i=0$ terms.
 On the other hand, if all components of true $\alpha$ are zero or all are large, the horseshoe regression need not outperform ridge regression.